From Intermediate to Advanced — 5 Wildlife Photography Tips

 Something to be watchful for when you’re in the field that can help train your eye, are natural framings.
 Especially when confronted with a “messy” environment, a conscientious approach can create a sophisticated composition that communicates to the viewer that you approached the image with a lot of care and intent.
 From a more technical perspective, consider that when including additional elements of the scene to help frame the subject or guide the viewer’s eyes towards it, your choice of aperture will dictate the focus of those elements.
 Experimenting with your f-stop can help to further hone the image.

-Great Horned Owl nestlings, Birds of the Okanagan Photo Workshop, British Columbia, Canada
+Great Horned Owl Nestlings, Birds of the Okanagan Photo Workshop, British Columbia, Canada

 Canon R5 | Canon 500mm f/4 IS with 1.4x Teleconverter | 1/500th | f/5.6 | ISO 640